opendistro-for-elasticsearch/sql/benchmark/README.md

 ```
 mysql -u root -p
 ```
-* Run BenchmarkServiceTest.
+* Run BenchmarkServiceTest: (`clean` ensures that the tests are run with a fresh environment)
 ```
-gradle test --tests BenchmarkServiceTest.runbenchmarkService
+./gradlew clean benchmark:test --tests BenchmarkServiceTest.runbenchmarkService
 ```

 ## Run the configuration script

 The script will install Open Distro for Elasticsearch, MySQL, Cassandra, and all prerequisites.

-* Open the benchmark folder in the terminal and run the configuration script.
+* Open the benchmark folder in the terminal and run the configuration script, providing the Elasticsearch version you want to test as an argument.

 ```
-bash scripts/configure-environment.sh
+bash scripts/configure-environment.sh <elasticsearch-version>
 ```

 * Follow the guidelines until installation is complete.